hashicorp/terraform/tools/terraform-bundle/README.md

 bundles contain the same core Terraform version.

 ## Custom Plugins
-To include custom plugins in the bundle file, create a local directory "./plugins" and put all the plugins you want to include there, under the required [sub directory](#plugins-directory-layout).
+To include custom plugins in the bundle file, create a local directory named `./plugins` and put all the plugins you want to include there, under the required [sub directory](#plugins-directory-layout).
 Optionally, you can use the `-plugin-dir` flag to specify a location where to find the plugins.
 To be recognized as a valid plugin, the file must have a name of the form